 The following pages provide an informal explanation of the terms of the contract.
 That text is not a representation and is not a part of this contract.
-It also means that what is said in the contract is what matters; you can trust or not trust our explanation here as you wish.
+What the contract actually says is what matters; you can trust or not trust our explanation here as you wish.

 EXPLANATION OF CONTRACT